$3.5 Million Seattlement

 Truck accidents can potentially cause severe and fatal injuries when they strike passenger vehicles.
 Along with simply being larger than commuter vehicles, some of the realities that lead to crashes with commercial trucks can include:

-• Stopping distance: When a truck is loaded, it takes more time to stop than when it is unloaded.
+• Stopping distance: When a truck is loaded, it takes more time for a driver to stop than when it is unloaded.
 Therefore, drivers are taught and required to maintain safe distances from other vehicles.
 This distance it takes for a commercial truck to stop also increases with their speed and if the roads are wet or covered with snow.

 • Wide turns: As trucks are larger and sometimes carry a trailer, they need much more space than other motorists when taking turns.
 Wider turns can increase the risk of an accident if a truck driver requires additional space in an adjacent lane.